panoply/vscode-liquid/readme.md

 ### Setting Default Formatter

-In some situations you may have already configured another extension to handle beautification and might prevent vscode from forwarding documents to Prettify.
+In some situations you may have already configured another extension to handle beautification and it might prevent vscode from forwarding documents to the extension and Prettify.
 Depending on your preferences, you may need to explicitly define a `defaultFormatter` in your vscode workspace/user settings.

-> **Note**
->
-> _Be sure to select only the languages which you wish to have formatted by Prettify.
-If you don't want Prettify to handle formatting then set `liquid.format.enable` to `false`._
+_Be sure to select only the languages which you wish to have formatted by Prettify.
+If you don't want Prettify to handle formatting then set the option `liquid.format.enable` to `false`._

 ```jsonc
 {